 The second most common surgery for women in the United States next to Caesarean sections is a hysterectomy.
-If you have made the difficult choice to have this procedure done, trust expert OB/GYNs Dr. Lana Powell and Dr. Soyoun Lee at Comprehensive Women’s Health with offices in Birmingham and Oxford, Michigan.
+If you have made the difficult choice to have this procedure done, trust expert OB/GYN Dr. Lana Powell at Comprehensive Women’s Health with offices in Birmingham and Oxford, Michigan.
 If you have questions about hysterectomy or would like an evaluation to find out if one could help you, call one of the offices, or book an appointment online.

 A hysterectomy involves removing the uterus, thereby ending your menstrual cycle and fertility.
 Hysterectomy surgeries vary, according to the reason why you’re having one.
 The types of hysterectomy include: